haohua13/blue-oasis-technical-assessment/README.md

 * No recordings from same source appear in multiple folds
 * ESC-50 dataset uses distinct event recordings (not continuous streams)
 * If working with continuous recordings, would split by time periods with gaps
-- Example: I would assume that marine recordings might have seasonal patterns requiring stratified temporal splits (specific locations in the ocean, water temperature, ecossystem, summer/winter?)
+- *Example*: I would assume that marine recordings might have seasonal patterns requiring stratified temporal splits (specific locations in the ocean, water temperature, ecossystem, summer/winter?)

 ## 3. Model Architecture Selection